Steven Benner’s Blog

 How to set up a Team Fortress 2 dedicated server on Ubuntu

-Team Fortress 2 Logo
+Team Fortress 2 logo

 I recently decided that I wanted to set up a dedicated server running Team Fortress 2, the very entertaining multiplayer first-person shooter game by Valve.
 I was pleasantly surprised at how easy it was to install and configure a server that runs exactly the way I want.